Jacobjeevan/Reddit-Gild-Predictor/README.md

 # Reddit Gild Predictor

+## Why?

+The project is primarily for exploration and to check if it's possible to capture complex real world relationships through ML.

+*Is it possible to capture general opinions within a subreddit?* If so, what opinions are more likely to get gilded?
+Is it possible to capture such relationships purely without relying on textual data?

+NLP techniques such as text abstraction could be used for 'labeling' a comment text (or even summarizing content of reddit thread).

+Can we extract sentiments associated with topics?
+For instance: Microtransactions are not looked upon favorably by the gaming community, same is true for r/Gaming.

+Can we capture such sentiments, without manually labeling the data?
+And how do these sentiments relate to gild status of a comment?

 ## Objectives:

 **First stage**: Given a reddit comment and it's attributes (such as number of upvotes, comment author data), build a model